hkz-aarvesen/resume/README.md

 30+ years experience.

 Currently (March 2020) writing python and bash to support AWS.
-After 7 years, took and passed the "Associate Solution Architect" certification.

 In the past have done